 4. Do Projects One at a Time

 Focus on the job until it is done to avoid all those half-completed jobs that eventually never get done.
 Do them now and get them done.
-You will feel much better this way than having the “must do'” list hanging on your shoulders.
+You will feel much better this way than having the “must-do'” list hanging on your shoulders.
 Yes, some of us can multi-task and are proud of it, but how much more satisfying is it to do it and then check it off your list?

 5. Organize Your Workspace

-Some people thrive in messiness, but organization can not thrive too well or long in disorganization.
+Some people thrive in messiness, but the organization can not thrive too well or long in disorganization.
 A clear workspace makes for clear thinking and also less wasted time since you don’t have to spend extra time looking for what you need.
 Prepare what you need ahead of time and give each item its place.